 Independent actuarial valuations for the AIB Group Irish Pension Scheme and the AIB Group UK Pension Scheme are carried out on a triennial basis by the schemes' actuary, Mercer.
 The most recent valuation of the Irish scheme was carried out on 30 June 2021 and reported the scheme to be in surplus.
-The next actuarial valuation of the Irish scheme will be on 30 June 2024.
+The next actuarial valuation of the Irish scheme is being prepared with an effective date of 30 June 2024, with the results expected by 31 March 2025.
 No deficit funding is anticipated at this time as the Irish scheme continues to meet the minimum Funding Standard.
 The most recent valuation of the UK scheme was carried out on 31 December 2020.
-The next actuarial valuation of the UK scheme will be on 31 December 2023 with the results expected to be agreed by 31 March 2025.
+The next actuarial valuation of the UK scheme is being carried out for 31 December 2023, with the results expected to be agreed by 31 March 2025.

 The Group and the trustee of the UK scheme undertook a substantial de-risking of the UK scheme in 2019.
 A transaction entered into involved the acquisition of two insurance contracts from Legal and General Assurance Society ("LGAS") using the majority of the assets of the UK scheme.
 These insurance contracts are a pensioner buy-in contract in respect of the pensioner members and an assured payment policy ("APP") in respect of deferred members.
 The Group agreed with the scheme trustee to a revised funding arrangement for the UK scheme to support the purchase of the pensioner buy-in contract and the APP.
-Under this funding arrangement, the Group expects to make payments of £18.5 million in 2024 and £8.5 million in 2025.
-These amounts are what is expected to be required to finalise the buy-in of the scheme, based on latest estimates from LGAS of £27 million.
-These payments and any related costs are subject to change prior to finalisation.
+Under this funding arrangement, the Group expects to make a payment of £9.5 million in 2025.
+This amount is what is expected to be required to finalise the buy-in of the scheme based on the latest estimate from LGAS.
+This payment and any other related costs are subject to change prior to finalisation.